Published April 02, 2019 • 5 minute read

-The general rule of non-liability of an employer for torts committed by independent contractors has been eroded to the point that some legal experts now argue that “the rule is now primarily important as a preamble to the catalog of exceptions” (41 Am.
+The general rule of non-liability of an employer for torts committed by independent contractors has been eroded to the point that some legal experts now argue that “the rule is now primarily important as a preamble to the catalog of exceptions.”
+41 Am.
 Jur.
-2d Independent Contractors § 27).
+2d Independent Contractors § 27

-The Restatement of Torts has gone so far as to say that the many exceptions have diluted the "general rule" to the point that the rule can now be said to be "general" only in the sense that it is applied where no good reason is found for departing from it (REST 2d TORTS § 409).
-In other words, just because you hire an independent contractor it does not mean you should assume you will not be held liable for the work they perform.
+The Restatement of Torts has gone so far as to say that the many exceptions have eroded the "general rule" to the point that the rule can now be said to be "general" only in the sense that it is applied where no good reason is found for departing from it.
+(REST 2d TORTS § 409).
+In other words, just because you hire an independent contractor does not mean you should assume you will not be held liable for the work they perform.

 The reality is that corporations face many liability issues when dealing with independent contractors and suppliers.
 Inserting boilerplate waiver-of-liability language and indemnification clauses in an independent contractor’s contract is no guarantee that the hiring party will not be held liable for contribution in tort actions filed by third parties against the independent contractor, or in actions filed by an injured third party directly against the company who hired the independent contractor.

-The general rule regarding independent contractors states that a person who hires an independent contractor cannot be held vicariously liable for the wrongdoing of the independent contractor (NYPRAC-TORTS § 9:17).
+The general rule regarding independent contractors states that a person who hires an independent contractor cannot be held vicariously liable for the wrongdoing of the independent contractor.
+(NYPRAC-TORTS § 9:17).
 Because the work they perform is independent from your supervision or direction, and the contractor is not your employee, the general rule is that you cannot be held liable for their actions.
 However, there are exceptions to this rule.

-Under the legal doctrine respondeat superior, an employer is liable for the tortious acts committed by employees and agents “that are committed within the scope of their employment” (Black’s Law Dictionary, 8 Ed., 2004).
+Under the legal doctrine respondeat superior, an employer is liable for the tortious acts committed by employees and agents ‘that are committed within the scope of their employment.’
+(Black’s Law Dictionary, 8 Ed., 2004).

 The primary basis for determining whether someone is an employee or independent contractor for purposes of attaching vicarious liability to the employer is whether the employer has the right to control the manner in which the employee performs their job.
+Id.
 So, even if a company hires what it thinks is an independent contractor, the reality is that if the hiring party can control and direct the work being done by the contractor to a certain level, then that person no longer is an independent contractor and instead will be treated as an employee of the hiring company.

 Even if company X hires contractor Y to perform a job and disclaims liability in the employment contract, the court may disregard the label ‘independent contractor,’ and could assign liability to the hiring party under Respondeat superior if the hiring party has the right to control the manner in which the contractor performs their job.